-While on a recent trip to the central California coast, I stopped in to visit my good friends Curt and Martha.
-Prior to a day of decadent tasting of the great Rhone varietal wines of Paso Robles’ west side, we stopped into the Templeton Farmers Market.
-Though we were committed to a dinner of roast beef, root vegetables and a spring salad, we were inspired by the lovely artichokes that were just harvested early that morning.
+On a recent trip to the central California coast, I visited my good friends Curt and Martha.
+Before a day of decadent tasting of the great Rhone varietal wines of Paso Robles’ west side, we stopped at the Templeton Farmers Market.
+Though we were committed to a dinner of roast beef, root vegetables, and a spring salad, we were inspired by the lovely artichokes that were just harvested early that morning.
 If you’re feeling adventurous, try out the recipe I posted on my companion website, Tasting Adventure.
-It’s a nice fresh spring Artichoke Risotto, easy to prepare and takes the best flavors of the artichoke and plants them from your table to your palate.
+It’s a nice fresh spring Artichoke Risotto, easy to prepare, and takes the best flavors of the artichoke and plants them from your table to your palate.

 anyway.
-I was happy to see that the people behind Bill Armstrong and his fairly new Epoch Estate Wines purchased the old York Mountain Winery which Martin-Weyrich drove into bankruptcy along with all of their other over leveraged properties and projects.
-Best of all, they took the sterile and ugly “trailer” that Martin-Weyrcih used for a tasting room and made it into a warm, inviting environment that resembles more a lounge than a tasting room.
-I do look forward to the renovation of the historic York Mountain Winery building and hope they ultimately move the tasting room back in there.
+I was happy to see that the people behind Bill Armstrong and his fairly new Epoch Estate Wines purchased the old York Mountain Winery which Martin-Weyrich drove into bankruptcy along with all of their other over-leveraged properties and projects.
+Best of all, they took the sterile and ugly “trailer” that Martin-Weyrcih used for a tasting room and made it into a warm, inviting environment resembling a lounge than a tasting room.
+I look forward to visiting the newly renovated York Mountain Winery building and hope they ultimately move the tasting room back there.